Who may submit a grant?

 Why contribute to the Foundation, especially in a high tax district?

-Whether you are a parent of a student or a resident without children in the district school system, the continued excellence of our schools is critical to ensure an educated citizenry and to preserve the value of our property and life in our community.
+Whether you are a parent of a student or a resident without children in the district school system, the continued excellence of our schools is critical to ensuring an educated citizenry and to preserving the value of our property and life in our community.